jLantxa/mapache/README.md

 - [x] Listing `snapshots`.
 - [x] Local and SFTP backends.

+**This milestone is complete.**

+### `Garbage Collection` milestone
-The second *`Garbage collection`* milestone consists of adding features related to repository maintenance and garbage collection.
+The second milestone consists of adding features related to repository maintenance and garbage collection and other convenience options.
 This includes:

-- [x] Removing `snapshots`, with basic retention rules.
+- [x] Removing snapshots, with basic retention rules.
+The `forget` command.
-- [ ] Garbage collection (pruning, or, removing unused and obsolete objects).
+- [ ] `gc` command.
+A command to remove obsolete objects from the repository that are not referenced by any snapshot.
+- [ ]  Run `gc` optionally in `forget` command.
+Run `gc` after `forget` for convenience.
+- [x]  --exclude filter in `snapshot` command.
+- [x]  --include / --exclude in `restore` command.
+- [ ]  `ls` command to list paths in a snapshot.

-After that, the plan is to expand the functionality with new options, features and ergonomics.
-Choosing a name for the tool is also somethign that should happen at some time --I hope--.
+After that, the plan is to expand the functionality with new options, features, optimizations and ergonomics.
+Choosing a name for the tool is also something that should happen at some time –I hope–.

+### Other planned features
+This is a non-exhaustive list of features that I want to add:

+- [ ] `ssh` authentication with public key for the `sftp` backend.
+- [ ] FUSE (I don't even know how this works).

+### Others
+Right now, I am working on a functional prototype that works so I can start doing backups ASAP.
+Even though I am trying to develop with optimizations in mind, I am aware that a better job can always be done.
+Better optimizations are a job for future me.

 ## Getting started